 Still, on an honest day, I’ll admit that my reflexes have slowed down.
 So I enjoy puzzlers, builders, thinkers, button-mashers, and/or story-driven games over shooters.

 (Ironically, I played the most WoW when my first daughter was just a baby.
-I took the 2am feeding and changing, so I fired up WoW about 10pm and played either with my daughter in my lap or with her sleeping in a bassinet right beside me until that roughly 2am feeding, then crashed.)
+I took the 2am feeding and changing, so I fired up WoW about 10pm and played either with my daughter in my lap or with her sleeping in a bassinet right beside me until that 2am feeding, then crashed hard.)

 The good news is that there are wonderful games out there for that.
 Hearthstone is fantastic.
 It’s immersive, it’s tactical, and it plays in minutes.
 I take it with me wherever I go, even if it is tucking my iPad under my arm like a National Geographic magazine to go to the john.
 And there are many others.

-Games like Hearthstone, Civ IV, the occasional Overwatch, Diablo 3, marathon pen-and-paper D&D and Pathfinder sessions, modern board gaming, and yes, some Fallout 4 are all a part of my gaming regimen.
+Games like Hearthstone, Civ VI, the occasional Overwatch, Diablo 3, marathon pencil-and-paper D&D or Pathfinder sessions, modern board gaming, and yes, some Fallout 4 are all a part of my gaming regimen.

 AND I HAVE A GREAT TIME!
 But every now and again I’ll go over to my buddy KC’s house and watch over his shoulder.
-Because he is awesome at shooters.
+Because he’s awesome at shooters.